 You have to be a foodie and ready to eat everything (I mean eatable street food) if you want to save BIG on your food cost.
 Dubai as a city has impeccable food choices and almost every famous cuisine in the world is available here like Japanese, Indian, Chinese, Bangladeshi, Pakistani, Arabian, Emirati, Portuguese, European, Thai, and the list goes on.

 Dubai has a colossal range of restaurants and eateries catering to all pocket sizes.
-While Sheikh Zayed road and Dubai Marina area caters to the fine diners, areas like Al Satwa, Al Karama and Diera are the hub of economic eateries and street food joints.
+While Sheikh Zayed Road and Dubai Marina area cater to the fine diners, areas like Al Satwa, Al Karama, and Deira are the hub of economic eateries and street food joints.

-Average price of full meal in an economical eatery will be somewhere around $4- $9.
-Fast food and local delicacies like Hummus and Shawarma sandwiches costs around $1- $2.
+The average price of a full meal in an economical eatery will be somewhere around $4- $9.
+Fast food and local delicacies like Hummus and Shawarma sandwiches cost around $1- $2.